HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 (15) Also, create a new .URDF file in which you combine both scene and robot urdfs.
 This is just for RAi to get the parent-child relationship amongst various frames in the scene and nothing else.
 You may name it as "scene.urdf".

-There are three main tasks that you need to complete for properly exporting your scene in URDF format:
-(1)
-(2)
-(3)